-In 323 B.C, Alexander the Great died and his kingdom split into several smaller kingdoms, primarily with the Egyptians in the south and the Greeks in the north.
-These two powers periodically fought over the land between their kingdoms, that is, Israel.
-In time the Greeks proved to be the stronger; for they had defeated the Persians of Babylon who earlier had allowed the Jews to return home.
-Now the Greeks controlled most of the land in and around Macedonia (northern Greece) to the north, Egypt to the south and India in the East.
+In 323 B.C, Alexander the Great died and his kingdom split into several smaller kingdoms, but primarily with the Egyptians in the south and the Greeks in the north.
+These two powers periodically fought over the land between their kingdoms, which would be Israel.
+In time the Greeks proved to be the stronger, for earlier they had defeated the Persians of Babylon who had allowed the Jews to return home.
+Now the Greeks controlled most of the land between Macedonia (northern Greece) to the north, Egypt to the south and India in the East.

 1 Maccabees is a chronicle of these events.
-Scholars believe that the author was a Palestinian Jew who was intimately familiar with the events.
+Scholars believe that the author was a Palestinian Jew who was intimately familiar with the events which unfolded.
 Whoever the author was, he opposed the Hellenization, that is, the forced adoption of Greek culture and language.
-Indeed the author admired the Jewish resistance against Hellenization led by Mattathias, his son Judas and his brothers, from the clan of the Hasmoneans.
+In fact, the author admired the Jewish revolutionaries led by Mattathias, his son Judas Maccabaeus and his brothers, from the clan of the Hasmoneans.

-Even so, by then Greek language, customs, and polytheism (belief in many gods) had become widespread and were beginning to threaten the beliefs of the Jews.
-Moreover the Jews and their Temple treasury were a target for Greek kings looking to enforce their beliefs and increase their power and wealth.
-Still, there were some Greek kings who allowed the Jews to worship in peace as long as they paid tribute; but for most of the kings in this period, it was not enough.
+At that time the Greek language, customs, and polytheism (belief in many gods) had become widespread and were beginning to threaten the beliefs of the Jews.
+Moreover the Jews themselves and their Temple treasury were a target for Greek kings looking to enforce their beliefs and increase their power and wealth.
+During this period some Greek kings allowed the Jews to worship in peace as long as they paid tribute; but for others, this was not enough.
 This was what led to the Maccabean revolt.

 In 168 B.C., King Antiochus IV of Syria, after a successful battle with Egypt, entered and plundered Jerusalem.
 One year later, on December 16, Antiochus erected an altar to Zeus on top of the Temple's main altar and there sacrificed a pig.
-Following this outrageous desecration of the Temple-"the abomination of desolation"-(Daniel 9:27), Antiochus outlawed the Hebrew Scriptures and ordered the Jews to surrender their copies to be burned (Dan 11:31).
-Antiochus banned sabbath observance, all Jewish rituals, feasts, and the rite of circumcision.
-Everywhere Antiochus set up altars to Greek gods for sacrifices.
+Following this outrageous desecration of the Temple, Antiochus outlawed the Hebrew Scriptures and ordered the Jews to surrender their copies to be burned (Daniel 11:31).
+Antiochus further banned all Jewish rituals, sacrifices, Sabbaths, feasts, and the rite of circumcision.
+Everywhere Antiochus set up altars to Greek gods for sacrifice.
 Then, having declared martial law he converted Jerusalem into a fortress city and announced that from now on all things would be Greek, that is, Hellenized.
 To this end Antiochus appointed Jason, a Hellenized Jew as high priest to enforce this new Greek way.
 Jason promptly abolished Jerusalem's system of government by which the Jewish priests ruled the people.
-In time, for reasons economic and political, many Jews in fact willingly adopted the Greek lifestyle and culture which, not surprisingly, eventually led some to the total abandonment of their Jewish faith.
+Over the following years, for reasons economic and political, many Jews in fact willingly adopted the Greek lifestyle and culture which, not surprisingly, eventually led some to the total abandonment of their Jewish faith.